Simplyalex99/EECSCalculator/README.md

 # GPACalculator

 ## Description
-An extension that calculates culminative gpa of one's query in  the degree progress report page or york university course grade page.
+An extension for yorku students that calculates culminative gpa of one's query in  the degree progress report page or york university course grade page.
 For example, entering LE/EECS will give you the overall gpa for all eecs courses including the courses  and grades corresponding to that faculty as well as total grade point and credits.

 ![](gpaImageSample.png)